12 Eco-Friendly And Stylish Sustainable Shoes To Step Into Now

 Returns: Can return within 30 days, worn shoes donated to people in need

-Kate’s Review: I wear my Tree Dashers most mornings.
-They are incredibly comfortable, easy to pack when you travel (they squish down) and easy to wash too.
+Kate’s Review: The Tree Dashers are great.
+They are incredibly comfortable, easy to pack when travelling (they squish down) and easy to wash too.
 I wouldn’t recommend running further than 5km in them, and if you are a regular runner, I don’t think these would be good for you.
-As a morning dog walker, biker, and bus-taker, they are a crucial part of making my life easy.
+Walking only.

 Image by Nectar Photography